ilyademidow/birthday_telebot/README.md

 ## How to run in container
 1. Clone this repo to any directory.
 We define it `<git cloned path>`
 1. Create file `config.js` and store it in `<git cloned path>`
-1. Insert folllowing lines to `config.js` and set your values
+1. Insert following lines to `config.js` and set your values
 ```
 (follow official Telegram Bot documentation)
 //Auth key which you've got.
 For example "111111:Xxxxxxxxxxxxxxxxxxxxxxxx"